mkp170791/numpy/doc/source/reference/maskedarray.generic.rst

    True

-If the masked array has named fields, accessing a single entry returns a :class:`numpy.void` object if none of the fields are masked, or a 0d masked array with the same dtype as the initial array if at least one of the fields is masked.
+If the masked array has named fields, accessing a single entry returns a :class:`numpy_demo.void` object if none of the fields are masked, or a 0d masked array with the same dtype as the initial array if at least one of the fields is masked.